 Historical Background of Celestial Navigation

-Celestial navigation, the art of determining position at sea by observing celestial bodies, has been a cornerstone of maritime exploration for centuries.
-Its development allowed sailors to break free from the constraints of coastal navigation, enabling voyages across vast, open oceans.
-Before celestial techniques, mariners relied heavily on landmarks, water depth, and knowledge of currents—methods that were unreliable when out of sight of land.
-The shift to celestial navigation transformed exploration, reducing shipwrecks, expanding trade networks, and connecting distant cultures.
-This article traces the evolution of celestial navigation and its profound influence on exploring uncharted waters.
+Celestial navigation, the art and science of determining one’s position on the Earth by observing celestial bodies such as the Sun, Moon, stars, and planets, has been a cornerstone of maritime exploration for millennia.
+This ancient skill allowed sailors to transcend the limitations of coastal navigation, venturing boldly into the vast, uncharted oceans.
+Prior to the development of celestial navigation, mariners depended on landmarks, coastal features, water depth measurements, and ocean currents—techniques that became unreliable or impossible when sailing far from land.
+The emergence of celestial navigation revolutionized sea travel by reducing shipwrecks, expanding trade networks, and fostering cultural exchanges across continents.
+This article explores the evolution of celestial navigation, its instruments, techniques, and its enduring influence on the exploration of uncharted waters.

 Ancient Beginnings: Polaris and the Horizon